OSeMOSYS/OSeMOSYS/docs/manual/Create a model in OSeMOSYS.rst

 - Emissions accounting and corresponding fuel specific emission factors.

-Useful technology briefs containing such data have been developed by `ETSAP <http://iea-etsap.org/>`_. `The World Energy Outlook <http://www.iea.org/weo/>`_ from IEA, IEA Cost of Generating Electricity (look for latest publication at `www.iea.org <http://www.iea.org/>`_) and IRENA’s Renewable energy publications can further be used to obtain the required data for modelling a country’s energy sector.
+Useful technology briefs containing such data have been developed by `ETSAP <http://iea-etsap.org/>`_.
+`The World Energy Outlook <http://www.iea.org/weo/>`_ from IEA, IEA Cost of Generating Electricity (look for latest publication at `www.iea.org <http://www.iea.org/>`_) and IRENA’s Renewable energy publications can further be used to obtain the required data for modelling a country’s energy sector.
 The fossil fuel reserves in every country can be obtained from EIA (U.S. Energy Information Administration) (5).
 The World Bank database is another useful source of data for energy demand.
 Note that these publications provide generic values, and data from national studies and strategy documents are usually preferred.

 For OSeMOSYS there are 4 units that needs to be chosen in a consistent manner.
 Bear in mind that certain default constraint levels, e.g., the total max capacity are set to values such as 999999.
 These limits can be violated if the choice of unit is too small (like kW for a large system, for which GW are recommendable).
-If a smaller unit is chosen, then the default values for certain parameters need to be increased in the model/data file
+If a smaller unit is chosen, then the default values for certain parameters need to be increased in the model/data file.

 +-----------------+--------------------------------------------+
 | Input variables | Possible choice of unit                    |